tyrelchambers/portfolio-2021/blog/what-is-the-css-box-model.md

 ## Border

-The border is the next layer that sits on top of our padding area, but underneath our margin.
+The border is the next layer that sits on top of our padding area, but underneath our margin as show by the green line.

 <div style={{ padding: "10px", backgroundColor: "tomato", border: "5px solid green" }}>
   <p style={{ backgroundColor: "white" }}>content</p>